isb-cgc/readthedocs/docs/source/sections/ReleaseNotes/BigQueryTableSearchReleaseNotes.rst

 **Enhancements**

-- For files downloaded using the CSV download feature, it will have fields column is comma-separated format.
+- For files downloaded using the CSV download feature, it will have fields column in comma-separated format.